Deltares/ProbabilisticLibrary/CONTRIBUTING.md

 ## Pointers

 This is really about memory management.
-A simulator has much performance critical code, so we try and avoid overloading the memory manager with lots of calls to new/delete.
+A kernel has much performance critical code, so we try and avoid overloading the memory manager with lots of calls to new/delete.
 We also want to avoid too much copying of things on the stack, so we pass things by reference when ever possible.
 But when the object really needs to live longer than the call stack you often need to allocate that object on